DengJinqiu/Blog/app/views/pages/_preparing_interview.html.md

 * If you still need an instance variable, you’ll need to request that one be synthesized: @synthesize property = \_property.
 * The internal implementation and synchronization of atomic accessor methods is private, cannot override it.
 * atomic is not thread safety, two threads read and write at the same time is OK, but the order is undetermined.
 * Cache the week pointer in multi-threaded application.
 Assign a local strong pointer to it.
+Which means, save the weak pointer in a local pointer (strong), to make sure that it will not be released in this function.

 ###Category
 * Declared in a separate header file and implemented in a separate source code file.
 * Can add class method and instance method, but it is not good to add property, since no local variables can be added by category.
 * Method cannot have same name with other categories or super class.
 Which one to call is undefined.
 Add prefix to category methods.
+Since this is not inheritance, there is no inheritance structure.
 * Class extension is "ClassName ()" anonymous category.
 Only have one and instance variables can be added.

+###Static
+* Static method is send to Class, class is defined in NSObject protocol.

 ###Objective C Memory Management, [Advanced Memory Management Programming Guide](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html)